West Side, Chicago: Colleges and universities

 There are several institutions of higher education throughout the West Side.
 The largest and most well-known is the University of Illinois at Chicago, more commonly referred to as UIC.
 The school was originally called Circle Campus in reference to its proximity to the Circle Interchange, now named the Jane Byrne Interchange.
 The school has an enrollment of nearly 30,000 students, and has its own athletics program, the UIC Flames.
-UIC also operates the University of Iliinois College of Medicine, a major component of the Illinois Medical District.
+UIC also operates the University of Illinois College of Medicine, a major component of the Illinois Medical District.
 Rush University, also located in the medical district, operates Rush University Medical Center and the Johnston R. Bowman Health Center.

 The City Colleges of Chicago operates two colleges on the West Side.
 In the Near West Side, there is the long-established Malcolm X College.
 Located on Van Buren Street near Damen Avenue, Malcolm X College is linked to Chicago's first city college Crane Junior College, later Herzl College, which was originally located in Lawndale near Douglass Park.
 In 1968, the West Side community urged the city to rename the college after Malcolm X, who was assassinated three years earlier.
 The request was granted, and the school was moved from Lawndale to its present location.
 In January 2016, Malcolm X College is planning on completing a new, larger facility across the street on Jackson Boulevard with a new health science center and auditorium.
 The other city college located on the West Side is the Arturo Velasquez West Side Technical Institute, a satellite campus of Richard J. Daley College located near Little Village.

 St. Augustine College, the first bilingual institution of higher learning in Illinois, has a campus near Little Village, and another campus immediately north of Humboldt Park, serving Chicago's Spanish-speaking community.